-Repetition is more powerful than one time large infusions of cash in savings
+Repetition is more powerful than one time savings

 I do feel blessed that my Mom started my savings account when I was young.
 I was very surprised in my teen years how much I had saved from birthday and holiday gifts.

 But, I’ll admit to not being disciplined to save everytime I earned an allowance.